zhangyk8/npDoseResponse/README.md

 # Nonparametric Inference on Dose-Response Curve and its Derivative

 This package implements the proposed integral estimator and a localized derivative estimator for estimating the covariate-adjusted regression function (or the dose-response curve in causal inference) and its derivative.
-We also document all the code for simulations and real-world case study in our paper [here](https://github.com/zhangyk8/NPDoseResponse/tree/main/Paper_Code).
+All the code for simulations and real-world applications in our papers are documented in [Paper 1](https://github.com/zhangyk8/NPDoseResponse/tree/main/Paper_Code) and [Paper 2](https://github.com/zhangyk8/npDRDeriv).

 * Free software: MIT license
 * Python Package Documentation: [https://npdoseresponse.readthedocs.io](https://npdoseresponse.readthedocs.io).
-* We also provide an R package [npDoseResponse](https://cran.r-project.org/package=npDoseResponse), though the Python package will be numerically stabler.
+* We also provide an R package [npDoseResponse](https://cran.r-project.org/package=npDoseResponse) for those estimators in [[1]](#npdoseresponse), though the Python package will be numerically stabler.

 Installation guide
 --------